wp-plugins/add-external-media/readme.txt

 $oembed_height = get_post_meta( $attachment->ID, '_oembed_height', true );
 echo $oembed->get_html( wp_get_attachment_url( $attachment->ID ), array( 'width' => $oembed_width, 'height' => $oembed_height ) );`

-= Why are the width and height settings in some media being ignored? = Some service providers, such as Twitter and Instagram, have a maximum and minimum allowed width and ignore the height setting completely
+= Why are the width and height settings in some external media attachments being ignored? = Some service providers, such as Twitter and Instagram, have a maximum and minimum allowed width and ignore the height setting completely

 == Screenshots ==